Ben Bentzin at Draper (NY) Middle School from IHT Spirit System® on Vimeo.

 IHT Zone’s final field testing

 Testing began Tuesday at Draper Middle School, where Doug Hallberg, the 2015 Middle School Teacher of the Year in New York, had his students wearing the wrist-based monitors for their 80 minute phys ed classes.
-Hallberg has been involved with the adidas Zone for IHT Spirit since its inception.
-Hallberg flew to Germany earlier this year wtih IHT to meet with adidas engineers, so he feels more like a proud parent than a PE teacher as his classes give the Zone what amounts to its final dress rehearsal.
+Hallberg has been involved with the IHT Zone heart rate monitor since its inception.
+Hallberg flew to Germany earlier this year with IHT, so he feels more like a proud parent than a PE teacher as his classes give the Zone what amounts to its final dress rehearsal.

 “This is the most excited I’ve been in my educational career, which is 24 years,” he said.
 “To be part of a process that I think will make things easier and more enjoyable for my students, and not only them but students around this country and around the world…it’s hard to imagine how I got here.
 It’s been an unbelievable blessing.”

-Teaching the adidas development team what ‘phys ed needs’
+Teaching the development team what ‘phys ed needs’

-A member of IHT’s Advisory Board, Hallberg went to Germany to teach adidas’ development team about the Spirit System and what IHT would like to see in a new wearable monitor.
-The adidas Zone became the fruits of his labor, and he doesn’t stifle his excitement.
+A member of IHT’s Advisory Board, Hallberg went to Germany to teach the development team about the Spirit System and what IHT would like to see in a new wearable monitor.
+The IHT Zone became the fruits of his labor, and he doesn’t stifle his excitement.